Landing on Omaha Beach

 The letters Dad Jett wrote currently reside among the holdings of the Hobson-Huntsinger University Archives of the New Mexico State University Library.
 These vivid letters bring alive the daily activities as well as the struggles and achievements of the young Aggie men and women who participated in cataclysmic and world-changing events.

 Miss Rentfrow has been named an Aggie Legend for her contributions to, and impact on, what is today New Mexico State University.
 She came to the school as a preparatory student and graduated from the college in 1919, the same year she began working there.
-In 1922 she became a college registrar, a position that guaranteed she know every student in the institution.
+In 1922 she became a college registrar, a position that guaranteed she knew every student in the institution.
 More than a mere recorder of information, she was renowned for her whole-hearted support of the school’s students and alumni.

 As a young woman, she had lost her fiancé, Joe Quesenberry, killed during World War I. Perhaps motivated by this loss, she dedicated herself to preserving the memory of the nearly 150 Aggies who perished during World War II.
 Over the years she gathered photographs and biographical information for display in the University’s Memorial Tower.